h-Index Manipulation by Undoing Merges: Computational experiments

-Summarizing, our findings indicate that realistic profiles can be manipulated by splitting articles to yield \hind{} increases of at most two for the majority of authors.
-This can mean saving at least a year of work, since the average increase of the \hinds{} per year is $1.22$ in the considered IJCAI data set.
-Furthermore, our findings indicate that the increase can be obtained by tampering with a small number of merged articles.
+Summarizing, our findings indicate that realistic profiles from academically young authors can in the majority of cases not be manipulated by unmerging articles.
+If they can, then in the majority of cases the achievable increase in \hind\ is at most two.
+Furthermore, our findings indicate that the increase can be obtained by tampering with a small number of merged articles (at most two in the majority of cases).

-\section{CONCLUSION}
+\section{Conclusion}

+In summary, our theoretical results suggest that using $\mcites$ as a citation measure for merged articles makes manipulation by undoing merges harder.
+From a practical point of view, our experimental results indicate that author profiles with surprisingly large \hind{} may be worth inspecting concerning potential manipulation.

-\looseness=-1 Regarding theory, we leave three main open questions concerning the computational complexity of \hindE{}$(\mcites)$, the parameterized complexity of \hindS{}$(\mcites)$, as well as the parameterized complexity of \hindkS$(\scites / \ucites)$ with respect to $h$ (see Table~\ref{tab:results}), as the most immediate challenges for future work.
+Regarding theory, we leave three main open questions concerning the computational complexity of \hindE{}$(\mcites)$, the parameterized complexity of \hindS{}$(\mcites)$, as well as the parameterized complexity of \hindkS$(\scites / \ucites)$ with respect to $h$ (see \cref{tab:results}), as the most immediate challenges for future work.
 Also, finding hardness reductions that produce more realistic instances would be desirable.
 From the experimental side, evaluating the potentially possible \hind{} increase by splitting on real merged profiles would be interesting as well as experiments using $\mcites$ as a measure.
-Moreover, it makes sense to consider the manipulation of the \hind{} also in context with the simultaneous manipulation of other indices (e.g., Google's i10-index, see also Pavlou and Elkind~\cite{EP16}) and to look for Pareto-optimal solutions.
+Moreover, it makes sense to consider the manipulation of the \hind{} also in context with the simultaneous manipulation of other indices (e.g., Google's i10-index, see also \citet{EP16}) and to look for Pareto-optimal solutions.
 We suspect that our algorithms easily adapt to other indices.
 In addition, it is natural to consider combining merging and splitting in manipulation of author profiles.
-Finally, from a practical point of view, our experimental results indicate that author profiles with surprisingly large \hind{} may be worth inspecting concerning potential manipulation.

-\section{ACKNOWLEDGEMENTS}

-René van Bevern is supported by the Russian Science Foundation, grant~16-11-10041, under support of which in particular the linear running times and Theorems~\ref{thm:hindANP} and \ref{thm:hindkAW1} were proven.
-Hendrik Molter and Manuel Sorge are supported by the DFG, project DAPA (NI 369/12).
+\section{Acknowledgements}

+The authors thank Clemens Hoffmann and Kolja Stahl for their excellent support in implementing our algorithms and performing and analyzing experiments.

+Manuel Sorge's work was carried out while affiliated with Technische Universität Berlin, Berlin, Germany, Ben-Gurion University of the Negev, Beer-Sheva, Israel, and University of Warsaw, Warsaw, Poland.